meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Refactoring_with_CRQ_Branches.md

 *   **Small, Focused Commits:** Within the refactoring branch, make small, focused commits.
 Each commit should represent a logical step in the refactoring process, making it easier to review and revert if necessary.
 *   **Continuous Testing:** Ensure that automated tests (unit, integration) are run frequently during the refactoring process to catch regressions early.
 New tests should be added to cover the refactored code.
 *   **No New Features:** Strictly avoid introducing new features within a refactoring branch.
 The sole purpose of the branch is to refactor existing code.
+*   **Rollback Strategy:** Plan for a clear rollback strategy in case issues are discovered after merging.
+This might involve preparing revert commits or having a clear understanding of how to quickly undo the refactoring if necessary.

 ### 4. 100% Readiness for Merge